sjmiddlebrook/creative-hike-astro/src/content/posts/simple-favicons.md

 </svg>
 ```

-And now your favicon should adapt with the user's settings
+And now your favicon should adapt to the user's settings